 "It's surprising that it works out so well" - Richard Firestone.

+The riddle of the greatest life extinction on earth will likely be solved shortly, according to Wei Jiayong, a Chinese geologist.
 Since 1988, geologists from Britain, Australia, Germany and the United States, have made spot inspections at a mountainous area in Luodian County in southwest China's Guizhou Province, hoping to find evidence for the mass extinction 251 million years ago among fossils from the late Permian and early Triassic periods.

 There have been six mass extinctions on earth.
 Among them, the most massive and influential was the extinction that occurred at the end of the Permian Period some 250 million years ago, when more than 90 percent of marine life perished in a short period of time - The Great Dying.
+Only a small amount of primitive life remained.

 The precise cause of that extinction remains a mystery.